BMMRO-tech/BMMRO/app/README.md

     3. On the right side of the page, select the "Run workflow" button
     4. Under "Use workflow from", select the dropdown.
 Click the "Tags" button, and select the tag you want to deploy
     5. Underneath this, select the dropdown labelled "Environment to deploy to".
 Choose "UAT"
     6. Underneath this, select the "Run workflow" button.
-This runs the workflow, which creates a 'uat-deployed-XX' tag and deploys to UAT
+This runs the workflow, which deploys to UAT, creates a 'uat-deployed-XX' tag, and runs the end-to-end tests

 3. **Production**